nikhita/nikhita.github.io/_posts/2016-10-19-on-playing-with-docker-part-2.markdown

 {% endraw %}

 # Things I learnt
 My dislike for Javascript hasn't gone away.
 I thought that since what I was aiming to do was essentially consumption and transformation of an existing API that node would be perfect for what I was doing, but many of the things that frustrate me about the node ecosystem consistently causes me to dread working with it.
-There was an article sent around at work titled '[How it feels to learn JavaScript in 2016](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f)' that makes the pain of trying to break in to the Javascript ecosystem something of a pain.
+There was an article sent around at work titled '[How it feels to learn JavaScript in 2016](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f)' that makes the pain of trying to break in to the Javascript ecosystem all too clear.

 Docker is still a fun little tool to use, and I plan on expanding Behold as my experience with Docker grows.
 I'd also like to spend a bit more time playing with the native [Docker Swarm](https://docs.docker.com/swarm/overview/) features, and integrating them in to Behold if possible.
 If it's possible to determine that a number of containers were started and scaled via swarm then I should be able to just display them as a single container with a number in the corner, or something like that.